Iowa man convicted of plotting to steal domain name at gunpoint

 Breaking News Emails

-As a student at Iowa State University, Adams founded the social media company "State Snaps" in 2015, which curated the crude images and videos on sites like Snapchat, Instagram and Twitter.
+As a student at Iowa State University in 2015, Adams founded the social media company "State Snaps," which curated the crude images and videos on sites such as Snapchat, Instagram and Twitter.
 Followers of "State Snaps" were encouraged to use the slogan "Do it for state!" when submitting content.

-After founding the company, Adams attempted to buy the domain "doitforstate.com" from a resident in Cedar Rapids, who refused to sell the web page.
-Adams made multiple attempts to buy the domain between 2015 and 2017, according to the U.S. Attorney's Office.
+After founding the company, Adams tried to buy the domain "doitforstate.com" from a resident in Cedar Rapids, who refused to sell the web address.
+Adams made multiple attempts to buy the domain from 2015 to 2017, according to the U.S. attorney's office.

 Adams owned the domain for "doit4state.com" but believed his company needed the domain "doitforstate.com."

-After failing to convince to the unidentified owner of "doitforstate.com" to sell the page, Adams enlisted his cousin, Sherman Hopkins, Jr., a felon living in a homeless shelter, to break into the owner's home and force him at gunpoint to transfer the domain to Adams.
+After failing to persuade the unidentified owner of "doitforstate.com" to sell the page, Adams enlisted his cousin Sherman Hopkins Jr., a felon living in a homeless shelter, to break into the owner's home and force him at gunpoint to transfer the domain to Adams.

-On June 21, 2017, with instructions on how to transfer the domain written on a note, Hopkins entered the owner's home and pointed a gun at the owner's head while instructing him to transfer the domain, according to officials.
+On June 21, 2017, with instructions on how to transfer the domain written on a note, Hopkins entered the owner's home and pointed a gun at his head while instructing him to transfer the domain, according to officials.

-Hopkins survived his injuries and later pleaded guilty to one count interference and attempted interference with commerce by threats and violence, according to the Cedar Rapids Gazette.
+Hopkins survived and pleaded guilty to one count interference and attempted interference with commerce by threats and violence, according to The Gazette newspaper of Cedar Rapids.
 He was sentenced to 20 years in prison in 2018.

 Adams, who has yet to be sentenced, is facing a maximum sentence of 20 years in prison and a fine of $250,000.